OdedMous/Social-Distance-Detector/README.md

 ## **Goal** <br/>
 Given a video, check if there are people which violate the social distancing policy.

-## **Notes** <br/>
+## **Note** <br/>
-* This projects implements a small variation of the work of this: /// Details are given below.
-* The goal of this project is to use exist implementation, and do some non-lernable metnod.
+The main part of this project is taken from here: [link to Google!](https://www.pyimagesearch.com/2020/06/01/opencv-social-distancing-detector/).
+This project is only intended to perform a variation on the original version in order to deal with a case that the original project did not handle.

 ## **Solution's general structure**
 For every frame in the video:
 1) Classify objects which are people (using yolo).
 2) Calculate the distance between the center points of each pair of people, and mark the pairs that violate the distance limitation.

-## We'll focus in phase 2 – how to calculate the distance between pair of people?
+## We'll focus in phase 2 – How to calculate the distance between pair of people?

 #### Idea 1: Real distance
 Find in the scene an object which its real size is known, and then calculate real measurements by using some techniques (such as cross-ratio) in order to calculate the real distance between two people.
 A problem: It is not always possible to find such an object.